Counties with highest COVID-19 infection rates in Alabama - NewsBreak

 Counties with highest COVID-19 infection rates in Alabama

-( STACKER ) – The vaccine deployment in December 2020 signaled a turning point in the COVID-19 pandemic.
-By the end of May 2021, 40% of the U.S. population was fully vaccinated.
+The vaccine deployment in December 2020 signaled a turning point in the COVID-19 pandemic.
+By the end of May 2021 , 40% of the U.S. population was fully vaccinated.
 But as vaccination rates lagged over the summer, new surges of COVID-19 came, including Delta in the summer of 2021, and now the Omicron variant, which comprises the majority of cases in the U.S.

 Keep reading to see whether your county ranks among the highest COVID-19 infection rates in your state.